 - In a dry, non-stick skillet, toast the coriander, cumin, and sesame seeds until the sesame seeds begin to turn golden, about 1-2 minutes.
 Be careful not to burn them.
-Remove from pan and let cool.
-Then transfer to a blender or grinder and grind to a paste.
-(Magic Bullet owners can do this in the small jar with the flat blade.)
+Remove from pan and let cool for a minute.
+Then transfer to a blender and grind to a paste.
+Keep the paste in the blender.

 - Add the onions to the pan and cook until they begin to brown.
-Transfer to a food processor and add the ground spices and all remaining ingredients except the eggplant and chickpeas.
+Transfer to the blender and add all remaining ingredients except the eggplant, chickpeas, and salt.
 Puree to a smooth paste.